pexip/os-llvm-pex-future/llvm/docs/CommandGuide/llvm-objcopy.rst

  The default is `default`.

+.. option:: --no-verify-note-sections

+ When adding note sections, do not verify if the section format is valid.

 .. option:: --output-target <format>, -O

  Write the output as the specified format.
 See `SUPPORTED FORMATS`_ for a list of valid ``<format>`` values.
-If unspecified, the output format is assumed to be the same as the input file's format.
+If unspecified, the output format is assumed to be the same as the value specified for :option:`--input-target` or the input file's format if that option is also unspecified.

+.. option:: --pad-to <address>

+ For binary outputs, pad the output to the load address ``<address>`` using a value of zero or the value specified by :option:`--gap-fill`.

 .. option:: --prefix-alloc-sections <prefix>